Pensions almost have a language of their own. Here we explain some of the more common terms.

 Lump sum

-When you retire, dependant on your membership category, there may be a lump sum payable to you in addition and you may have the option to commute some of your pension for a higher tax-free cash lump sum.
+When you retire, dependent on your membership category, there may be a lump sum payable to you in addition and you may have the option to commute some of your pension for a higher tax-free cash lump sum.
 Your lump sum is up to 25% (but no more than £268,275) of the total value of your pension.

 Member